chrisvwx/LLLplus.jl/README.md

-[survey paper by Wuebben](http://www.ant.uni-bremen.de/sixcms/media.php/102/10740/SPM_2011_Wuebben.pdf), and the [monograph by Bremner](https://www.amazon.com/Lattice-Basis-Reduction-Introduction-Applications/dp/1439807027) were helpful in writing the tools in LLLplus and are a good resource for further study.
+[survey paper by Wuebben](http://www.ant.uni-bremen.de/sixcms/media.php/102/10740/SPM_2011_Wuebben.pdf), and the [monograph by Bremner](https://www.amazon.com/Lattice-Basis-Reduction-Introduction-Applications/dp/1439807027) were helpful in writing the tools in LLLplus and are good resources for further study.
 If you are trying to break one of the [Lattice Challenge](http://www.latticechallenge.org) records or are looking for robust, well-proven lattice tools, look at [fplll](https://github.com/fplll/fplll).
 Also, for many